GppCalcagno/Masters_of_Renaissance_BoardGame_porting_SoftEng_PoliMI/README.md

 |__JUnit__|Unit testing framework.|

 ### JavaDoc and Comunication Protocol :memo: WIP
-All the documentation regarding the java classes with their methods is available [here] link a breve
+All the documentation regarding the java classes with their methods is available [here](https://github.com/Giuseppe-Calcagno/ingswAM2021-Caironi-Calcagno-Chiurco/tree/main/documentation/JavaDoc/it/polimi/ingsw/)

 All the documentation regarding the comunication protocol is available [here] link a breve